Uzbekistan

 Uzbekistan, which gained independence in 1991, is Central Asia's most populous country and one of the poorest.
 The country's authoritarian regime has been blamed for vast human rights abuses.
 Almost all Christians are ethnic minorities, who are treated with particular harshness.
 Uzbekistan has been listed as a Country of Particular Concern by the USCIRF since 2005.

 Though a secular state, Uzbekistan's religion law bans unregistered religious activity.
 The government relentlessly persecutes Christians, especially active congregations.
 Proselytism is illegal.
 In the southeast, police have campaigned to prevent children from attending worship services.
 Uzbekistan's secret police carry out phone taps and surveillance on places of worship, occasionally recruiting informers to infiltrate church activities.
 Because it is nearly impossible to obtain church registration, there are about 65 unregistered fellowships scattered throughout the country.
 In May 2013 a Christian woman was convicted and sentenced to 18 months of "corrective labor" for carrying a Bible and meeting in a private home.
-Christians also face raids, literature confiscations, heavy fines, public humiliation, property seizure, job dismissal, beatings and torture.
+Christians also face raids, literature confi scations, heavy fines, public humiliation, property seizure, job dismissal, beatings and torture.
 Observers report that torture is widely used to force adults and children to renounce their religious beliefs or to implicate themselves or others.
 Authorities routinely extend the sentences of religious prisoners, a practice that appears aimed at keeping religious prisoners incarcerated indefinitely.

-Current Ministry Project
+• Current Ministry Project

-VOMC has been collaborating with project partners over the past couple of years to provide Christian women needed affirmation and training so they can be more fully equipped for ministry and further encouraged to serve the Lord and others with a greater sense of comradery and unity.
+VOMC has been working with project partners over the past couple of years to affirm and equip Christian women for continued ministry and to encourage unity among them.

 Project Fund: Equipping the Saints

-Country Information
+• Country Information

 Population